hkmrn/k-r-solutions/README.md

 This repository contains my solutions to various exercises from **The C Programming Language** by **Kernighan and Ritchie (K&R)**.

 ## Structure
-- Solutions are organized by chapter and exercise number.
+- Solutions are organised by chapter and exercise number.
 - Code is written in C and follows Allman style.

 ## Compilation